decretist/Dissertation/Chapter0/chapter0.md

-When I ran stylo on the sample, however, I got neither of the two results I had expected: either the tight clustering of all *dicta* (first- and second-recension as well as case statements) indicating a single author and confirming all of Ken’s arguments for the unity of Gratian, or alternatively, a bimodal distribution confirming Anders’s arguments for Gratian 1 and Gratian 2.
+When I ran stylo on the sample, however, I got neither of the two results I had expected: either the tight clustering of all *dicta* (first- and second-recension as well as case statements) indicating a single author and confirming all of Pennington’s arguments for the unity of Gratian, or alternatively, a bimodal distribution confirming Winroth’s arguments for Gratian 1 and Gratian 2.
 Instead, these preliminary results seemed to suggest that the first recension *dicta* had many authors, perhaps one of whom went on to write the second recension *dicta*.